snappdevelopment/JsonTree/README.md

     // If true, then children without siblings will be expanded automatically with their parents,
     // until there are none or multiple on a level. expandSingleChildren = false,
+    // The current state of the search result.
+Can be used to search the json for keys and values. searchState = rememberSearchState(),
+    // The LazyListState of the LazyColumn which renders the json tree. lazyListState = rememberLazyListState(),
     // A callback method which is called when the provided json data can't be parsed. onError = { throwable: Throwable -> /* Do something */ }
 )
 ```

+## Search

+JsonTree can be searched for keys and values by using the `searchState` parameter.
+The SearchState provides the following data about the current results.
+For an example on how to implement a search UI see the sample [here](sample/src/commonMain/kotlin/App.kt).

+- `query` - The string which should be searched in the JsonTree
+- `totalResults` - The total count of results for the query
+- `selectedResultIndex` - The index of the currently selected result
+- `selectedResultListIndex` - The index of the list item in which the selected result is located
+- `selectNext()` - Selects the next result
+- `selectPrevious()` - Selects the previous result

+### Limitations

+- Using the search will always expand the whole JsonTree to find and show all results
+- Changing the JsonTree list by collapsing an item will clear the search state, since the new list won't match the search state anymore

 ## Minimum Requirements